 The joint committee made up of the integrated care boards of NHS Cheshire and Merseyside and NHS Lancashire and South Cumbria are meeting on Friday, 13 March to make a final decision on where A&E services should be located in Southport, Formby and West Lancashire.

 The meeting will start at 10am on Friday, 13 March at Ormskirk Civic Hall, Southport Road, Ormskirk, L39 1LN.
-You can register your interest to attend the meeting that is taking place in public by submitting your details here.

-An independent report looking at responses to the Shaping Care Together consultation on A&E services across Southport, Formby and West Lancashire has been published.
+An independent reportlooking at responses to the Shaping Care Together consultation on A&E services across Southport, Formby and West Lancashire has been published.

 The report, produced by the Centre for Health Communication Research, looks at responses from more than 5,000 people who completed the consultation survey, as well as thousands more who took part in public meetings and other engagement activities.